miicha/utymap/README.md

     * How to use custom prefabs to replace arbitrary elements on the map
     * How to add new elements to map data and scene
 * **Search** scene demonstrates offline search API in action which can be used for exploring nearby objects by their specific characteristics (bus stops, bars, etc.)
 * **Third Person** contains default third person character from standard assets which can walk around rendered environment.
+Another interesting part here is how text search can be used to get nearest address from OSM data.
 * **Map** scene is the most advanced one.
 It is designed to be a full functional map component which can be used in mobile builds.
 It supports zoom levels from globe overview till street view.